MineKing9534/DiscordToolKit/Readme.md

 ![[Components V2]](https://img.shields.io/badge/Components_v2-supported-green)

 # Introduction
-DTK ("Discord Tool Kit") is a library built around [JDA](https://github.com/discord-jda/JDA) that aims to simplify creating and handling application commands and user interfaces with message components or modals.
+Discord Tool Kit (DTK) is a library built around [JDA](https://github.com/discord-jda/JDA) that aims to simplify creating and handling application commands and user interfaces with message components or modals.
 It also provides a built-in way to localize both commands and menus.

 To create a DTK instance, you can use the `discordToolKit` function.
 As parameters, you have to pass your `JDA` instance and optionally an instance of the main class of your bot.